squinkylabs/SquinkyVCV/docs/mix8.md

 # 8 channel mixer

 This module started with a very simple idea.
 Make a mixer based the popular AS 8-CH Mixer, and fix the problems with it.
-The problems we saw being the very high CPU usage, and the absence of anti-pop on the mutes.
+The problems we saw being the extremely high CPU usage, and the absence of anti-pop on the mutes.

 But we got carried away and added channel solo, CV for mutes, and an effect/aux bus.
 Of course we kept all the features of the original, including the equal power pan law which is one of the best things about it.
+We also kept all the math of the response to control voltage and knobs.

 Even with these new features, however, the CPU usage is still only 10% of the original.

+## TL;DR

+If you know how to use a mixer, most things should be obvious.
+Here are the non-obvious things.

+The solo buttons normally solo a channel and un-solo the others.
+But ctrl+solo will let you solo multiple channels.

+The sends to the aux bus are post-fader.

+The expansion input in the master section is meant for the output of a "slave" mixer.

 ## Inputs and outputs